About the Savings Need Analyser

 Another common cause of solution errors are expense payment sources.
 For expenses you have the option to specify whether a preferred source, usually a particular savings or investment account, should be drawn upon to pay a given expense before other possible payment sources such as incomes are taken into account.
 For example, if your clients are saving into a special fund to pay for their children's future university fees, you would likely set this account as the preferred payment source for these fees on the Expense screen > Advanced Settings > Expense Payment Source panel.
 There is no harm in doing this if needed.
 The software will draw first from the specified account when attempting to pay the expense and if the account does not have adequate funds it will draw from other sources.

-There is an additional option on the Expense Payment Source panel to "Only allow preferred source to pay expense".
+Expense Payment Source panel to "Only allow preferred source to pay expense".
 This setting can create problems for the need analysers.
 By ticking this option you will prevent the software from fulfilling the expense from any source other than the preferred payment source.
 Use this option only very sparingly and we recommend only using it in what-if plans.
 It could be useful, for example, in testing a case to discover whether your clients are saving enough into that education fund to fully fund their children's future uni fees.
 Incomes and other liquid assets are taken out of the mix when paying these future expenses and if the account is being underfunded, shortfalls will be shown in the cash flow chart, usually above the black need line to note that then shortfall is an artificial one.
 Other income and assets are available but the software is not being allowed to draw upon them.

 If you use the "Only allow preferred source to pay expense" option and the account in question goes underfunded, the software will never be allowed to draw from other sources to pay the given expense.
 When running a needs analysis, this will result in a "solution error" because the software cannot find a solution to the shortfall.
 The life insurance and lump sum need analysers deposits funds into default cash accounts.
 The annual savings need analyser deposits funds into a hypothetical "needs analysis" account, modelled on an unwrapped investment.
 None of these simulations will place funds into a preferred payment source account, unless of course the preferred payment source is a default cash account.
 Incidentally, there would normally be no need to set a default cash account as a preferred payfor top-up ment source since these accounts are already the first source of cash withdrawals for top-up income, once the year's inflows are exhausted.